 Enrolment to be a team member is free.
-If you are invited to be a team leader then the cost of NZ$1,300 will be covered by your sponsoring organisation, or a scholarship from the organising company, Te Kaihau Ltd. Check out the Team Leader Programme.
+If you are invited to be a team leader then the cost of NZ$1,800 will be covered by your sponsoring organisation, or a scholarship from the organising company, Te Kaihau Ltd. Check out the Team Leader Programme.
 A comparison with the Peer-Leader, Peer-Leader Plus, and Leader Coach programmes are here.

 Leader training and support

 - Membership of a facilitated peer support group on Microsoft Teams to share and learn with colleagues from the experience

 - Access to additional personal coaching

 - Access to a full suite of interactive webinars on leadership skills, personal development, developing a business concept proposal, social enterpreneurship, the UNSDGs, innovation and coaching

 - Access to a Microsoft Teams group for networking and learning materials

 - Emails providing leadership and team management guidance at each step of the contest